REMI: Reconstructing Episodic Memory During Internally Driven Path Planning: Planning with Recalled Representations

 We first consider a simplistic planning model on a single grid module.
 Phase space can be discretized into \(N_{\phi}\) bins, grouping GC responses into \(N_{\phi}\) discrete states.
 Local transition rules can be learned even during random exploration, allowing the animal to encode transition probabilities between neighboring locations.
 These transitions can be compactly represented by a matrix \(T \in \mathbb{R}^{N_{\phi} \times N_{\phi}}\), where \(T_{ij}\) gives the probability of transitioning from phase \(i\) to phase \(j\).
 With this transition matrix, the animal can navigate to the target by stitching together local transitions, even without knowing long-range displacements.
 Specifically, suppose we construct a vector \(v^{\text{plan}} \in \mathbb{R}^{N_{\phi}}\) with nonzero entries marking the current and target phases to represent a planning task.
 Multiplying \(v^{\text{plan}}\) by matrix \(T\) propagates the current and target phases to their neighboring phases, effectively performing a ``search" over possible next steps based on known transitions.

 By repeatedly applying this update, the influence of the current and target phase spreads through phase space, eventually settling on an intermediate phase that connects start and target (Figure~\ref{fig:planning}c).
 If the animal selects the phase with the highest value after each update and renormalizes the vector, this process traces a smooth trajectory toward the target (Figure~\ref{fig:planning}d).
 This approach can be generalized to 2D phase spaces (Figure~\ref{fig:planning}e).
 In essence, we propose that the animal can decompose long-range planning into a sequence of local steps by encoding a transition probability over phases in a matrix.
 A readout mechanism can then map these phase transitions into corresponding speeds and directions and subsequently update GC activity toward the target.
-We also note that this iterative planning process resembles search-based methods in robotics, such as RRT-Connect \cite{kuffnerRRTconnectEfficientApproach2000}.